Andrew-code2020/MS2/README.md

 - clicked save
 - The following link to the live site then appears in the Github Pages section https://andrew-code2020.github.io/MS2/
 - The screenshots of this process are available by following the directories below
-    - assets/readmedocs/deploy the project/step 1 deployment.png
+    - assets/readmedocs/deploytheproject/step1deployment.png
-    - assets/readmedocs/deploy the project/step 2 deployment select none.png
+    - assets/readmedocs/deploytheproject/step2deploymentselectnone.png
-    - assets/readmedocs/deploy the project/step 3 deployment select save.png
+    - assets/readmedocs/deploytheproject/step3deploymentselectsave.png
-    - assets/readmedocs/deploy the project/step 4 deployed site.png
+    - assets/readmedocs/deploytheproject/step4deployedsite.png

 ### Credits